cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/platform_release_summary.md

 It performs read operation on Platform Configuration.

-- Provides information such as API version, mandatory core packages for installation or upgrade, optional packages, Cisco DNA Center name and version, supported direct updates, and tenant ID.
+- Provides information such as API version, mandatory core packages for installation or upgrade, optional packages, Cisco Catalyst Center name and version, supported direct updates, and tenant ID.

 ## Example Usage